© 2019 KinKou Yoga

 There are numerous benefits from regularly practicing Yoga Nidra.
 The following are just a few…

 Although many people confuse this aspect of Yoga Nidra with assuming it to be a good practice for before bed, ideally, Yoga Nidra should be practiced during the daytime.
 After a practice, participants are often energised and refreshed (not necessarily what you are wanting before bed!).
 There are guided meditations available that are Yoga Nidra inspired that can be more helpful before sleep.
 Insight Timer is a great way to find one to suit you (hopefully I’ll have one recorded for you here in the near future).

-You don’t need any experience with meditation or with yoga to practice.
-My classes are conducted from a trauma-informed lens and are appropriate and often helpful for those who have experienced trauma or other mental health challenges (if you are unsure, please get in touch to discuss your unique situation).
+You don’t need any experience with meditation or with yoga to practice Yoga Nidra.
+My classes are conducted from a trauma-informed lens and are appropriate and can be helpful for those who have experienced trauma or other mental health challenges (if you are unsure, please get in touch to discuss your unique situation).

 It is only when I’m leading experienced individuals or a group of Yoga Nidra practitioners that are interested in exploring a deeper Nidra practice, that the practice of image visualisation is used.

 Yoga Nidra is typically practiced lying down.
 In my classes, you are encouraged to make yourself as comfortable as possible, using the props (mats, blankets, bolsters, cushions, eye pillows) I have available for your use, or you’re welcome to bring your own equipment for comfort.
 Alternatively, you are welcome to enjoy the practice in a seated position (I have limited chairs available for this option so please let me know in advance if this is your preference).

 On his podcast “The Huberman Lab”, scientist Andrew Huberman lists non sleep deep rest protocols such as Yoga Nidra to be beneficial in allowing our brain to retain information after a study session.